Ross Colton: Colorado Avalanche

 As a pending restricted free agent at the conclusion of his two year contract, Colton was traded by the Lightning to the Colorado Avalanche in exchange for a second-round selection prior to the 2023 NHL entry draft on June 28, 2023.
 While in contract negotiations with the Avalanche, Colton filed for salary arbitration on July 5, 2023.
 On July 17, 2023, Colton and the Avalanche avoided arbitration by agreeing to a four-year, $16 million contract.

 Colton made his debut with the Avalanche on the opening night of the season, centering the third-line and registering an assist in a 5-1 victory over the Los Angeles Kings on October 11, 2023.
 Deployed in a top nine forward utility role, Colton made his 200th career NHL appearance on November 4, 2023, against the Vegas Golden Knights.
 He later recorded his 100th career NHL point, an assist on a Jonathan Drouin goal in a 5-4 overtime defeat to the Arizona Coyotes on December 27, 2023.
 He completed the regular season ranking second in team hits and notching 17 goals with a career best 23 assists and 40 points in 80 appearances.
 In the post-season, Colton skated in all 11 postseason contests for the Avalanche during the 2024 Stanley Cup Playoffs and recorded 1 goal and 4 points.

+Nashville Predators

+On June 16, 2026, Colton was traded to the Nashville Predators, alongside Isak Posch, in exchange for Magnus Chrona, a 2026 third-round pick, and a 2027 third-round pick.